Katsumi-Yoshikawa/MacroPad-simple-mouse-macro-mpp-on-MacOS/README.md

 and replaying keyboard and mouse macros.
 It is built with SwiftUI and AppKit and runs entirely on the local Mac.

-> I built it for the Single-Button Assistant (SBA) in World of Warcraft (WOW) retail server.
-I've tried to press and hold a hotkey to continuously activate SBA, but it's challenging for me while moving my melee characters around during a combat.
-I also worked with Mouse Macro software compatible with my mouse on Windows, in which I press a button of mouse to activate SBA and keep it functioning until I press it another time to stop, but none of them work properly on MacOS (esp.
+> I've tried to press and hold a hotkey to continuously activate SBA, but it was challenging for me while moving my melee characters around during a combat.
+I've also tried Mouse Macro softwares, incl.
+Razer Synapse and Logitech G-Hub, only compatible with their mice on Windows.
+With the sfotwares I can use toggle loop to start/stop macro (automatically press keys for SBA while not hold it).
+They are good but none of them work properly on MacOS (esp.
 MacOS 12 Monterey which I'm still working with).
-I've tried several other Apps, incl.
+In addition, I've tried several other Apps, incl.
 Keyboard Masstro, BetterTouchTool, but they are too complicated only for WOW SBA.
-With MacroPad, I set 8 on keyboard as a hotkey for SBA and mouse button 3 as the trigger to active/stop the Macro (in Toggle Loop mode), in which it press the button 8 every 250-450ms, to keep SBA working.
+> Watch the demo how MacroPad works for Single-Button Assistant in World of Warcraft: https://youtu.be/bSpDPEKcC54

 ## Features